How to fix login problems with CodeTwo Admin Panel and Signatures app

 Alternatively, you can change the Entra ID settings controlling who can grant consent to applications, as described in this section of another article, thereby allowing the affected user to grant consent on their own.

-And if you don’t want to grant the tenant-wide consent but only grant it on behalf of the user that cannot sign in to CodeTwo Admin Panel, you can use PowerShell scripting, as highlighted here.
+And if you don’t want to grant tenant-wide consent but only grant it on behalf of the user who can’t sign in to CodeTwo Admin Panel, you can use PowerShell scripting, as highlighted here.

 You signed in with your Microsoft account instead of your CodeTwo account